 In response to significant growth in student numbers, the faculty of Art at the University of Brighton is implementing a Campus concept that will consolidate their estate and open new spaces up to the public.
-Following an appointment to undertake a feasibility masterplan, two key campus buildings were envisioned.
-Nex went on to be appointed for the detailed design of the first building.
-At the core of the project is the transformation of an unloved 1960’s office building into a vibrant, functional learning and social space for both Photography and Film students and the public.
+Following an appointment to undertake a feasibility master plan, two key campus buildings were envisioned.
+Nex was appointed for the detailed design of the first building.
+At the core of the project is the transformation of an unloved 1960s office building into a vibrant, functional learning and social space for both Photography and Film students and the public.

-The interior of the new building is characterised by ribbon like walls that transition from open flowing exhibition and social spaces to enclosed specialist, teaching and learning spaces.
-The ground floor is a public exhibition and event space, acting as a hub for regional cultural partners.
+The interior of the new building is characterised by ribbon-like walls that transition from open flowing exhibition and social spaces to enclosed specialist, teaching, and learning spaces.
+The ground floor is a public exhibition and event space, a hub for regional cultural partners.

 The concept of artistic production is carried up through the building through vibrantly coloured stairs and circulation lobbies displaying historical photographic instruments and prints.
-Bringing together learning, art and culture, this space offers a new shared forum of exchange for students and the city alike.
+This space offers a new shared forum of exchange for students and the city alike by bringing together learning, art, and culture.

 - Brighton Photography Centre

 - December 2014

 - £8 Million

 - Cost Consultant: Gardiner Theobald Structural Engineer: Buro Happold Services Engineer: Atelier 10 Project Manager: Faithful & Gould